Zwo1in/Game-loop-handler-for-SFML/README.md

 Simple fps handling class for sfml.
 It bases on sf::Clock class
-As init value for fpsClock you pass an amount of fps you want to aquire the tick() method control frame rate and interpolaiton returns interpolated value between frames
+As init value for fpsClock you pass an amount of fps you want to aquire.
+The tick() method control frame rate and interpolaiton returns interpolated value between frames.